 Early season tends to be around late November to the start of January, whilst late season is April to May.
 This means that during these dates you may find ski packages that are much more affordable than other times of the year.

-Keep an eye out for last minute deals
+Keep an eye out for last-minute deals

-Last minute ski deals can be extremely cheap, with catered chalets sometimes being as low as £250 per person for a one week holiday.
-To find last minute ski deals sign up to the mailing list of your favourite ski companies, regularly check their websites, or keep an eye on their social media.
+Last-minute ski deals can be extremely cheap, with catered chalets sometimes being as low as £250 per person for a one week holiday.
+To find last minute ski deals then sign up to the mailing list of your favourite ski companies, regularly check their websites, or keep an eye on their social media.
 You could also book your preferred week off, for example a week in January, February or March, and then book your trip less than a week before you depart.

 Buy gear in the sale